 A position that many consumers, particularly those loyal to the brand, have accepted.
 A position that I have always felt was ultimately unsustainable due to the fact that at the end of the day these failures would impact the bottom line, and at some point that would draw in investors who would hold the brand accountable for their failures.

 Something that has begun to occur more frequently, but even as the Apple’s of the world increase audits to show they are taking the complexities seriously, there had yet to be a company that accept that they were actually responsible for conditions on the floor or believe they an active obligation to the safety of the workers.
 A condition supported, if only passively, as consumers were not pressing the firms on a level that would cause executives to change their position.

-Until the a series of fires and building collapses in Bangladesh made the issues tangible.
-Tangible to those in Bangledesh who had lost family members.
+Until a series of fires and building collapses in Bangladesh made the issues tangible.
+Tangible to those in Bangladesh who had lost family members.
 Tangible to those who were tired of seeing their countrymen and women exploited by Western firms.
-Tangible to those globally who saw the reports and thought of their own warddrobe full of “made in Bangledesh labels”.
+Tangible to those globally who saw the reports and thought of their own wardrobe full of “made in Bangladesh labels.”
 Which led to a wider and larger group of stakeholders to ask why firms were putting profit came before safety when the problems were well document, and ultimately to the announcement of a new labor Deal:

 H&M Group, which operates six chains owned by H&M Hennes & Mauritz, said that the Avaaz ad had no influence on its thinking that led to its signing an agreement that for the first time would legally bind Western retailers to invest in improving worker safety in Bangladesh and other low-cost countries.

 H&M’s decision broke the dam.
 Following its lead, other major European retailers, including Carrefour, Marks & Spencer and Inditex, parent of the huge Zara brand, said last week they would sign the accord, setting the stage for an industry wide collaboration to improve factory safety.